Divorce and Children With Special Needs Considerations

 A Special Needs Trusts (SNT) allows families of disabled children to create a trust to provide for supplemental needs above basic food, clothing and shelter.
 These trusts are a crucial planning tool when a beneficiary with a disability receives an inheritance or other income.
 The primary objective of the SNT is to supplement, and not to replace, the government benefits for which the beneficiary would otherwise be eligible, primarily Medicaid and Supplemental Security Income (SSI).

-Navigating the divorce process when you have a child with special needs can be challenging.
+Navigating the children with special needs divorce can be challenging.
 Parents should consult attorneys who are educated, experienced, and trained in connection with the unique issues presented by these circumstances and can assist them in this process with the goal of achieving the best outcome for their families.
-The New Jersey family law attorneys at Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC are here to help if you, or someone important to you, has questions about children with special needs, custody, parenting time, or support.
+The New Jersey family law attorneys at Lesnevich, Marzano-Lesnevich, O’Cathain & O’Cathain, LLC are here to help if you, or someone important to you, has questions about children with special needs divorce, custody, parenting time, or support.
 Call us at 201-488-1161.

 Contact Our Experienced New Jersey Child Support Lawyers